geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Geohot** [00:08:06]
 Yeah.
-We got to figure out why our LLAMA is slow later.
+We got to figure out why our LLaMA is slow later.

 **Chenyu** [00:08:10]
-We need to first...
+We need to first..
 Measure it? is it really slower?

 **Geohot** [00:08:16]
 I think it is.
 I don't think it slops either.

 **Chenyu** [00:08:23]
-Because our LLAMA 7B for the first 10 tokens is faster.
+Because our LLaMA 7B for the first 10 tokens is faster.
 But we never test things like 200 tokens or something.
 And that's noticeable slower once you start to use TinyChat.
 Yes.